Bulubulubuu/Overcooked-2-about-the-BepInEx/README.md

 at BepInEx.Preloader.PreloaderRunner.PreloaderPreMain()
 ```

-This is the problem fixed by this repository.
+If you do not see this error, your problem may be different.

 ---

+# Part 6 — Apply this repository's patch

-# Step 9 — Clone this repository
+## Step 13 — Clone this repository

-Run:
+Go to the Desktop:

 ```bash
 cd "$HOME/Desktop"
 ```

-Then:
+Clone:

 ```bash
 git clone https://github.com/Bulubulubuu/Overcooked-2-about-the-BepInEx.git